tangentyh/notes-of-tan/javaNotes.md

          // emergency action for missing files and unknown hosts }
      ```
-     - the exception variable is implicitly `final` when multiple exception types
+     - implicit `final` -- the exception variable is implicitly `final` when multiple exception types
    - rethrow — `throw` in `catch` block
      - exception wrapping — use `Throwable::initCause` to throw as another wrapped type and `Throwable::getCause` for original failure
      - bypass exception specification limit — rethrow a wrapped `RuntimeException` if a method cannot throw checked exception
-       - for example, `java.io.UncheckedIOException` is designed to wrap `IOException`
+       - for `IOException` -- for example, `java.io.UncheckedIOException` is designed to wrap `IOException`
+     - use generics to make checked exceptions unchecked, see [Generics](#Generics)
    - smart narrowing — when rethrow any exception
      ```java
      public void updateRecord() throws SQLException {